 The Role of Gateway Drugs in Substance Abuse

+At this point you may be asking, What is a getaway drug risk?
 When it comes to gateway drugs specifically, using these substances can increase the likelihood of substance abuse even further.
 Some common types of gateway drugs are often seen as socially acceptable, and many people begin using them without fully understanding the risks involved.

 In popular culture, there are many examples of gateway drugs being portrayed in a positive light.
 For example, many movies and TV shows depict characters using alcohol or marijuana as a way to relax or have fun with friends.
 While these depictions may seem harmless, they can contribute to normalizing drug use and make it harder for individuals to recognize the risks involved.